-Growth hacking is a term for used strategies that solely focus on the sustainable growth of a company.
+Growth hacking is a term used for strategies that solely focus on the sustainable growth of a company.

-And a growth hacker is someone whose main aim is growth.
+And a growth hacker is someone whose main aim is achieving growth.
 Growth hackers are also called growth marketers.

 In other words, if you would like to apply growth hacking strategies to your company, it means that you should acquire as many customers as possible while spending as little as possible.